Moritz and Bertha Datnowsky

 Bertha Datnowsky, mother of Grisha and Polja

 Bertha moved to Haifa, but went back to Kovno (Kaunas) in 1939.
-Once the war started, she was stuck there and unable to leave.
-She was killed in 1941.
+After the war started, she was stuck there and unable to leave.
+She was murdered in 1941.